jjvanzon/Circular-Language-Spec/spec/interfaces/interface-aspect.md

 #### Explicit Get & Set Notation

-Below you will find some examples of the *explicit Get and Set* notation working on the __Interface__ aspect.
+Below you might find some examples of the *explicit Get and Set* notation working on the __Interface__ aspect.

 ![](images/2.%20Interface%20Aspect.032.png)